hristo-vrigazov/CarND-Vehicle-Detection/README.md

 using http://deap.readthedocs.io/en/master/, where the individuals are a combination of parameters and their fitness is the accuracy on the test set.
 This led to 99.12% accuracy on the test set, but there were a lot of false positives in the image detection, so I manually selected the parameters in the end, through trial and error to be: orientation - 9, pix_per_cell - 8, cell_per_block - 2.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM in the `train_from_scratch` method of the class `CarNotCarClassifier`.
 First I split the data using a fixed seed to get reproducible results.
-Then I perform standardization on the training data only, since
+Then I perform standardization using the `StandardScaler` function from scikit-learn.
+I do that only on the training data, since:

 > For example, preparing your data
 > using normalization or standardization on the entire training dataset before learning would not